Second Summer of Love: History

 In the early stages of the Second Summer of Love, the events and parties were often held in empty warehouses across the UK and were essentially illegal.
 Vague flyers around towns and cities advertised events and information travelled by word of mouth (as well as the newly popular mobile pager) between clubbers who were obliged to party incognito.
-Increasingly huge parties started to be put on around the M25 orbital of London by promoters including “Biology” (Jarvis Sandy, Micky Jump & Tarquin de Meza), “Energy” (Jeremy Taylor & Tin Tin Chambers), “Genesis (Andrew Pritchard, Wayne Anthony & Keith Brooks), “Sunrise/Back to the Future” (Tony Colston Hayter & Dave Roberts) and “Weekend World” (Tarquin de Meza).
-In London, events were put on by Raindance, and at Labrynth/Four Aces.
+Increasingly huge parties started to be put on around the M25 orbital of London by promoters including Biology (Jarvis Sandy, Micky Jump and Tarquin de Meza), Energy (Jeremy Taylor and Tin Tin Chambers), Genesis (Andrew Pritchard, Wayne Anthony and Keith Brooks), Sunrise & Back to the Future (Tony Colston Hayter and Dave Roberts) and Weekend World (Tarquin de Meza).
+In London, events were put on by Raindance and Labrynth.

+1989 saw acid house explode, partly helped by the media attention, and also the big rave promoters.
+As Gavin Hills is quoted in Simon Reynold's Energy Flash, "1989 was the real explosion.
+The raves were very special.
+In some respects it was still underground, still something of a special club, even though it was a mass movement."

+Against the backdrop of Thatcherite United Kingdom which had promoted individualism, it was both a reflection of, and a reaction to it.

+The summer of 1989 also saw the forming of the Pay Party Unit, a national Police unit headed by Ken Tappenden.
+This unit attempted to disrupt and investigate not only those organising parties, but also record shops, clubs, and radio stations involved in their promotion.

 The symbol of the time became a smiley face after the London crowd picked up the design when it was posted on one of the flyers from the third Shoom party.
 Revellers would soon become adorned in smiley t-shirts and badges.
+Clubgoers wore baggy clothing to combat the heat inside the clubs, and staff handed out ice pops.
 Water and Lucozade were a common feature because of the dehydrating effects of marathon dancing due to MDMA use.
-Clubgoers wore baggy clothing to combat the heat inside the clubs, and staff handed out ice pops.